Tasca Tasca Portuguese Tapas Restaurant and Wine Bar

 Light-hearted sibling to LaSalette Restaurant serves small plates at great rates just off Sonoma Plaza.

-Cheese, Garden, Sea, Land, and Sweets
+Cheese, Garden, Sea, Land, and Sweet

 Tasca Tasca Pit Stop